Table of Contents

 Of all global business sectors, the technology (“tech”) industry is perhaps the most prominent, widely covered in the media, where its trends, fortunes, innovations, and leaders are reported on, discussed, and dissected by experts and casual observers alike on a daily basis.
 The reason is that its presence is ubiquitous in the modern world, where its products and services influence so many aspects of personal and commercial life.
 It is heralded as a driver of the “digital revolution” or “information age.”
 With all of the innovation and advances it brings, the accompanying challenges that the technology industry HR functions face are equally immense.

-The industry continues its rapid growth, despite concerns arising from layoffs and hiring slowdowns.
+The industry continues to grow rapidly, despite concerns about layoffs and hiring slowdowns.
 Deloitte estimates that global IT spending will grow by 9.3% this year, led by investments in data centers and software.
 The rapid adoption of artificial intelligence (AI) across various business sectors is expected to drive anticipated growth at a compound annual rate of 29% over the next few years.
 All of that growth, however, comes with its human challenges, as technology industry HR teams grapple with talent shortages, increased competition for labor, rising salary and benefit costs, and skills obsolescence rates.

 Understanding the technology industry